buzzfrog/documentation/README.md

 *(insert logotype)*

-**Yanzi Smart Map** is a solution for visualizing Yanzi sensor data.
-It colorizes individual rooms in a floor plan and allows interaction with the rooms.
+**Yanzi Smart Map is a solution for visualizing Yanzi sensor data.
+It colorizes individual rooms in a floor plan and allows interaction with the rooms.**

-Yanzi Smart Map collects, stores and interpret the provided sensor data and presents the data graphically.
-The data model links individual sensors to a room and to components in that room (e.g. chairs or tables).
-The sensors provides either climate data (temperature and humidity) or utilization data (usage of components in the room).
+Yanzi Smart Map collects, stores and interprets provided sensor data and presents it graphically.
+The data model links individual sensors to a room.
+The sensors provide either climate data (temperature and humidity) or utilization data (e.g. percentage of chairs occupied in a conference room).

 Depending on what kind of data is to be presented, the graphical presentation is in form of diagrams (e.g. long term use of a conference room) or a map over the facilities (e.g. air quality in different rooms).
-Real time usage of components in the room as well ass current temperature and humidity is displayed as well as diagrams over historical conditions.
+Real time usage of components in the room as well as current temperature and humidity is displayed together with diagrams over historical conditions.

-# Table of content
+# Table of contents
 - [Users Guide](#id-usersguide)
 - [Developers Guide](#id-developersguide)
     - [Solution Overview](#id-solutionsoverview)